 Composable commerce and modular architecture

-MACH architecture stands for a powerful combination of 4 elements: Microservices-based, API-first, Cloud-native, Headless.
+MACH architecture stands for a powerful combination of 4 elements: Microservices-based, API-first, Cloud-native, and Headless.
 In practice, this means an open ecosystem that allows developers to easily add solutions, adopt innovations and solve problems related to website monitoring and upkeeping.

 Let your online shoppers feel safe